 - a.
-Once admitted, international students must attend the new student orientation prior to the first day of school. - b.
+Once admitted, international students must attend the New Student Orientation prior to the first day of school. - b.
 At least one adult representative from the international student's host family must attend the Host Family Orientation, held prior to the start of school. - c.
-International students are responsible for notifying the school immediately should there be a residency change in host family living. - d.
-International students must maintain a 3.0 minimum cumulative GPA in order to stay eligible for enrollment in Grace Brethren High School. - e.
+International students may be refused enrollment at Grace Brethren High School if they have less than a 3.0 cumulative GPA. - d.
 Unless for approved emergency reasons, return visits to a student's home country which result in missed school will not be approved.
 In such cases, all absences will be unexcused.
-All other policies regarding missed school days will be enforced. - f.
-International students will be held responsible to all other policies and procedures as set forth in the Parent/Student Handbook. - g.
-In the event that an international student withdrawals from the school, notification of I-20 transfer must be made within two weeks of the end of school.
-After this time, the student's I-20 will be terminated in the SEVIS networ
+All other policies regarding missed school days will be enforced.